Sarobii/Sarobii/README.md

 ### Hello 👋
 I'm Tim, a developer exploring what technology and creativity can do to change the world around me.
-I know just enough to be dangerous 😄.
+I know just enough to be dangerous!
+Mostly to myself 😄.
 Welcome to my GitHub profile!

 🚀 Currently
 🛠️ I'm workshopping ideas for a fun new project.
 If you have any cool suggestions, please feel free to reach out!